 I’m on your team and I want to help you learn and succeed.

 Private lessons are usually held 3 weeks per month, with a group class on the 4th week.

 Each private lesson is followed by time in the “learning lab”, where students work independently to learn and build their musical skills.
 Students may work for up to 30 minutes in the lab, or longer.
 Young students may need a parent to help them.

+Rates available upon request.
 Tuition includes scheduled private lessons, group classes, and recitals.
-It also includes the unscheduled time and expense I spend outside the lesson in preparation, communication with parents, student scheduling, festival registrations, choosing music for the student, running festivals and continuing education.
+It also includes the unscheduled time and expense I spend outside the lesson in preparation, communication with parents, student scheduling, festival registrations, choosing music for the student, running festivals and in continuing education.

 - On average, there are 3 private lessons and one group class per month.
 Some months will have fewer or more lessons, but it averages out exactly over the year.
 The tuition stays the same every month.
 Sometimes a recital will replace a group class.

-- Tuition rates may increase, but in the past I have tried to keep continuing students close to the rate they started and applied increases only to new students.
-In the future, continuing students should expect a $5-$10 increase in monthly tuition in the fall of each year.
+- In the past I have tried to keep continuing students close to the tuition rate they started and applied increases only to new students.
+In the future, continuing students may see a $5-$10 increase in monthly tuition in the fall of each year.
 If a student discontinues lessons for a while, they come back at the new student rate.
 New students within a family will begin at the new rate.